 Optional for girls – Bespoke school skirt (available from our supplier) worn at orginal length (unaltered)

 Other uniform expectations:

 If you are unclear of which footwear is suitable please contact us at the school in order to avoid unnecessary expenditure.

 The school follows DfE guidance with regards to jewellery on the grounds of health and safety.
 Consequently students are only permitted to wear one pair of earrings, one watch and one ring.
 Students are not permitted to wear multiple piercings or ear stretchers/bars.
-It is preferable that no facial piercings be worn but a single clear nose stud or clear retainer may be worn.
-No other piercings are acceptable.
+No facial (or other) piercings are allowed (including any form of nose piercing).

 A wide variety of hairstyles are permissible, but those which border upon (or cross) the bizarre are not, on the grounds that they represent an unacceptable image of the school.
 Unacceptable styles include skinhead, punk, mohican and whole or partial colouring of an unnatural shade, eg: blue and bleached hair.
 Razor cuts or shaved heads forming patterns to the scalp also come into this category.